sahiljanbandhu/Linear-Algebra-using-Python/README.md

 **Practical 3 : Aim--**
 Write a program to do the following:

-- Enter a vector u as a n-list
+- Enter a vector u as a n -list
-- Enter another vector v as a n-list
+- Enter another vector v as a n - list
 - Find the vector au+bv for different values of a and b
 - Find the dot product of u and v